Ernest Tubb Record Shop Back Open. And Yes, They Have Records

 As opposed to a record shop, the first story is now a bar and restaurant (‘Ernest Grub’ the menu proclaims), with both a front stage and a back stage for performances.
 The second story that sat mostly unused in the previous incarnation of the Record Shop is now where the Record Shop itself is, along with another bar, and another stage for performances.
 Though the record inventory is a little light at the moment, a marquee above the bar proclaims “more vinyl to come.”

 And if you’re wondering or worried who exactly will play the new venue and if it will be just another classic rock revue like so many of Lower Broadway’s bars, that’s another development to be positive about.
-Wild Bill and the Bruisers, Sweet Megg, Austin Stambaugh, and other throwback country and roots acts are who’s been playing on the stages so far, and that seems to be the style of music that will be featured.
+Wild Bill and the Bruisers, Sweet Megg, Victoria Camp, Austin Stambaugh, and other throwback country and roots acts are who’s been playing on the stages so far, and that seems to be the style of music that will be featured.

 Much of the memorabilia and photos from the original Ernest Tubb Record Shop are back on the walls.
 The iconic Ernest Tub Record Shop sign has also been reinstalled after being updated with neon.